ThePrankMonkey/console_server/README.md

 ## Custom Case

-_TODO:_ Model a custom case for the rapsberry pi to be printed.
+_TODO:_ Model a custom case for the raspberry pi to be printed.

 ## Image